 General Education Requirements:

-English Composition6 hours
+English Composition

 English Oral Presentation Communication3 hours

 Literature

 Humanities and/or Fine Arts6 hours

-Social/Behavioral Sciences6 hours
+Social/Behavioral Sciences

-History6 hours
+History

 Natural Sciences lab course8 hours

 Mathematics

-Area of Emphasis
+А rea of Emphasis

 Foreign language courses are an additional requirement for the A.A. and B.A. degrees at Tennessee Board of Regents' Universities.